Principal Areas of Study

 Setting Vision and Strategy

-Creating a strong vision and strategic plan for the university that encompasses the goals of both the Board and the new leader is central to the success of presidents.
+Creating a strong vision and strategic plan for the institution that encompasses the goals of both the Board and the new leader is central to the success of presidents.
 This role is particularly important in an era when there is an increasing need for institutions to differentiate from their peers.
 The vision and plan need to be inclusive of all key stakeholders, must include metrics for measuring progress, and a clear process for ensuring accountability.
 The plan also should be announced in an appropriate and timely manner.

 - Participants will hear from past and current leaders who have used various approaches to create a vision, engage stakeholders, assess the needs of their institutions, and implement a strategic plan.
 Discussion will focus on the success of these approaches and challenges encountered along the way.